SojinSamuel/instrumentation/README.md

 ![publish to docker](https://github.com/fonoster/instrumentation/workflows/publish%20to%20docker%20hub/badge.svg)

-This service takes a request with an intrumentation key, typically from a webclient, and creates a set of resources such as a SIP User Agent, Domains, etc.
+This service takes a request with an instrumentation key, typically from a webclient, and creates a set of resources such as a SIP User Agent, Domains, etc.

 ## Available Versions